cdap-guides/cdap-spark-guide/README.md

 }
 ```

+In this example, we use a Stream to supply backlinks data;
+the Spark program that computes the PageRank of the web pages reads directly from the Stream.
 `backlinkURLStream` receives backlinks information in the form of two URLs separated by whitespace:

 ``` {.sourceCode .console}
 http://example.com/page1 http://example.com/page10
 ```

-In this example we’ll use Scala to write a Spark program (for an example
-of using Java, refer to the [CDAP SparkPageRank
+We’ll use Scala to write the Spark program (for an example of using Java, refer to the [CDAP SparkPageRank
 example](http://docs.cask.co/cdap/current/en/developers-manual/examples/spark-page-rank.html)).
 You’ll need to add `scala` and `maven-scala-plugin` as dependencies in
 your Maven